-- (a) In the event of a "Special Termination" (as defined below) of your employment or your resignation for "Good Reason" (as defined in Paragraph 11 (a)), your sole remedy shall be that, upon your execution of a Release (as defined below) Company shall pay to you the "Special Termination Payments" (as defined below), your sole remedy shall be that, upon your execution of a Release, Company shall pay to you the "Non-renewal Payments" (as defined below).
+- (a) In the event of a "Special Termination" (as defined below) of your employment or your resignation for "Good Reason" (as defined in Paragraph 11 (a)), your sole remedy shall be that, upon your execution of a Release (as defined below) Company shall pay to you the "Special Termination Payments" (as defined below), and in the event of a "Qualifying Non-renewal" (as defined below), your sole remedy shall be that, upon your execution of a Release, Company shall pay to you the "Non-renewal Payments" (as defined below).
 Special Termination Payments and Qualifying Non-renewal Payments are sometimes herein referred to collectively as the "Termination Payments." - (b) The "Basic Termination Payments" shall mean any accrued but unpaid salary, accrued vacation pay in accordance with Company policy, any unreimbursed expenses pursuant to Paragraph 7, plus any accrued but unpaid benefits in accordance with Paragraph 8, in each case to the date on which your employment terminates pursuant to an event described in subparagraph (d) or (f), below, as applicable (the "Termination Date"). - (c) A "Release" shall mean a release agreement in Company's standard form, which shall include, without limitation, a release by you of Company from any and all claims which you may have relating to your employment with Company and the termination of such employment.